sk97045/booknotes/system-design/system-design-interview/chapter17 - Proximity Service/README.md

  * Easy to use and implement, no need to build a tree
  * supports returning businesses within a specified radius
  * Geohash precision is fixed.
 More complex logic is required if a more granular precision is needed
- * Updating the index is easy
+ * Updating the index is easy, to remove a business from index, we just need to remove it from the corresponding row with the same geohash and business_id.

 Here's a quick summary of quadtrees:
  * Slightly harder to implement as it requires us to build a tree